Special Academic Programs

 Director: Leslie Van Wagner

 The Writing & Resource Center provides individualized academic services and is staffed by professional writing consultants, graduate students, and peer tutors.
-Programs include weekly writing tutorials, reserved and drop in hours for writing assistance, and reserved and drop in hours for content-specific tutoring (including math, history, nursing, modern languages, psychology, biology and chemistry).
+Programs include weekly writing appointments reserved and drop in hours for writing assistance, and reserved and drop in hours for content-specific tutoring (including math, history, nursing, modern languages, psychology, biology and chemistry).
 All services are offered at a variety of times weekdays and evenings.

 Office of Disability Services